Masmiseim36/nxpSDK/boards/evkmimxrt1060/azure_rtos_examples/netx_duo_ping/readme.txt

 IP address: 192.168.2.10
 Mask: 255.255.255.0

-Then, on a PC, use the ping command to ping the IP address, 192.168.2.10.
+It shows that the board gets a new IP address, for example, 192.168.2.10.
+Then, on a PC, use the ping command to ping the new IP address of the board, for example:

 $ ping 192.168.2.10
 Pinging 192.168.2.10 with 32 bytes of data: